Alex Ovechkin moves up the NHL’s all-time goals list as Capitals win showdown with Islanders

 Instead, Washington returned home from a 6-0 win over Buffalo on Monday night and looked like the better team.
 With Tuesday’s win, the Capitals (19-6-4, 42 points), who have won six straight and 10 of 11, moved past the Islanders (19-7-4, 42) to stand atop the East Division.

-It wasn’t just Ovechkin continuing a dominant stretch Tuesday — he has scored in four straight games — because Washington also got goals from mainstays T.J.
+It wasn’t just Ovechkin continuing a dominant stretch Tuesday — he has scored in four straight games — as Washington also got goals from mainstays T.J.
 Oshie and Nicklas Backstrom.
 And goalie Ilya Samsonov turned in another solid performance, keeping the Capitals afloat as they struggled to find their stride in the first period.

 The Islanders had arrived in Washington a day before, resting and waiting for the Capitals, who were in Buffalo.
 They made quick work of the Sabres but didn’t arrive home until late Monday night, forced to quickly turn their attention to one of the league’s hottest teams — the one led by their old bench boss, Islanders Coach Barry Trotz.